miracle2k/webassets/docs/upgrading.rst

 - Filters can no longer access a ``self.env`` attribute.
 It has been renamed to ``self.ctx``, which provides a compatible object.

-- The :class:`Resolver` API has changed.
-Rather than being bound to an environment via the constructor, the individual methods now receive a ``ctx` object, which allows access to the environment's settings.

-  See :ref:`the page on implementing resolvers <custom_resolver>`.

 In 0.8